weaviate/weaviate-io/developers/weaviate/tutorials/_how-to-create-a-schema.md

 Classes always start with a capital letter.
 Properties always begin with a small letter.
 When you want to concatenate words into one class name or one property name, you can do that with camelCasing the words.
 Read more about schema classes, properties and data types [here](/developers/weaviate/config-refs/schema/index.md).

 Let's define the class `Publication` with the properties `name`, `hasArticles` and `headquartersGeoLocation` in JSON format. `name` will be the name of the `Publication`, in string format. `hasArticles` will be a reference to Article objects.
-We need to define the class `Articles` in the same schema to make sure the reference is possible. `headquartersGeoLocation` will be of the special dataType `geoCoordinates`.
+We need to define the class `Article` in the same schema to make sure the reference is possible. `headquartersGeoLocation` will be of the special dataType `geoCoordinates`.

 Note that the property `"title"` of the class `"Article"` has dataType `"string"`, while the property `"content"` is of dataType `"text"`. `string` values and `text` values are tokenized differently to each other.